nuuuwan/news_lk3_data/README.md

 ### 'How I Write': Ariywansa Abeysekara

 *2024-04-26 10:50:09* · [`bbccomsinhala`](https://www.bbc.com/sinhala/articles/c6pynwz6y5ro) · `si`

+Ariywansa Abeysekera discusses his writing process, emphasizing the importance of the first sentence and the evolution of characters and plot.
+He doesn't plan his novels in advance, instead allowing the story to unfold as he writes.
+His narrative style varies, sometimes drawing from real-life experiences, other times from the supernatural.
+Writing is a personal journey for him, with no set schedule, and he views it as a way to express his thoughts and feelings.

+🟩

 Ariywansa Abeysekera, we have chosen for the final part of the conversation, is a significant novel that uses in Sinhala literary history that creates a unique fiction world.